-This golden Cheesy Hasselback Potato Gratin recipe delivers all the creamy delight of a classic potato gratin, however with a lot of crispy edges due to the hasselback potatoes.
-Additionally this hasselback potato gratin satisfy my need for creamy, and cheesy goodness.
+This golden Cheesy Hasselback Potato Gratin recipe delivers all the creamy delight of a classic potato gratin, with many crispy edges due to the Hasselback potatoes.
+Additionally, this Hasselback potato gratin satisfies my need for creamy and cheesy goodness.

-By mixing a potato gratin with Hasselback roast potatoes, we tend to deliver the best creamy-in-the-middle, crispy-on-top casserole.
-It’s excellent for the Thanksgiving or Christmas table, or any night you would like a show-stopping dish.
+Mixing a potato gratin with Hasselback roast potatoes, we tend to deliver the best creamy-in-the-middle, crispy-on-top casserole.
+It’s excellent for the Thanksgiving or Christmas table or any night you would like a show-stopping dish.

 Why is Hasselback Potato Gratin so good?

-By arrangement of the potatoes accordion-style, rather like with hasselback roasted potatoes, you get an ultra-crispy top with a creamy, cheesy and tender center.
+By the arrangement of the potatoes accordion-style, rather like with Hasselback roasted potatoes, you get an ultra-crispy top with a creamy, cheesy and tender center.

-Tossing the potato slices with the cream and cheeses guarantees the equal distribution within the baking dish.
+Tossing the potato slices with the cream and cheese combination guarantees equal distribution within the baking dish.

 Pin the image below if you like this recipe!!!

-- 3 ounces of finely grated Gruyere cheese
+- 3 oz of finely grated Gruyere cheese

-- 2 ounces of finely grated Parmigiano-Reggiano cheese
+- 2 oz of finely grated Parmigiano-Reggiano cheese

 - 2 cups of heavy cream

 - 1 tablespoon fresh thyme leaves, roughly shredded